-Jesus tells us that he gives eternal life to the sheep, the Christians.
+Jesus tells us that He gives eternal life to the sheep, the Christians.
 He clearly and definitely states that they shall never perish.
 There is no qualifier here.
-There is no statement such as, "they shall never perish if they remain faithful."
+There is no statement, such as "they shall never perish if they remain faithful."
 There is only the clear declaration that they shall never perish.
 This inability to perish is a result of the Lord Jesus giving them eternal life.

-Furthermore, Jesus says that no one shall snatch them out of his hand, which further emphasizes the idea that those who have eternal life will never perish.
+Furthermore, Jesus says that no one shall snatch them out of His hand, which further emphasizes the idea that those who have eternal life will never perish.
 But, can we snatch ourselves out of Jesus' hand?
-No, we can't because the term "no one" includes the person who is saved.
+No, we can't because the term, "no one," includes the person who is saved.
 Therefore, you cannot snatch yourself out of Christ's hand.

 There are opponents to this position that would state elsewhere in Scripture such declarations exist that teach we can lose our salvation.
 If that is the case, then they must be harmonized with the above sections of Scripture.
 But I do not see how it is possible, especially in light of John 6:37-40 above which teaches you can't lose your salvation.

 1 John 2:19